Álvaro Vadillo

-Álvaro Vadillo Cifuentes (born 12 September 1994) is a Spanish professional footballer who plays as a winger for SD Eibar on loan from RCD Espanyol.
+Álvaro Vadillo Cifuentes (born 12 September 1994) is a Spanish professional footballer who plays as a winger.

 Club career

 Betis

 Vadillo was born in Puerto Real, Province of Cádiz, and joined Real Betis' youth system at the age of 12.
 On 28 August 2011, he became the second youngest ever player to appear in a La Liga game, as he started in a 1–0 away win against Granada CF at the age of 16 years, 11 months and 16 days.
 The previous season, he played 14 matches (one goal) as the B team narrowly avoided relegation from Segunda División B.

-On 15 October 2011, Vadillo collided with Sergio Ramos in the early minutes of an eventual 4–1 loss at Real Madrid, being stretchered off and sidelined for several months with a torn cruciate ligament.
+On 15 October 2011, Vadillo collided with Sergio Ramos in the early minutes of an eventual 4–1 loss at Real Madrid, being stretchered off and missing several months with a torn cruciate ligament.
 On 1 August 2014 he suffered the same injury, being sidelined for six months.

 Huesca

 On 18 August 2016, free agent Vadillo signed a one-year contract with Segunda División club SD Huesca.
 He scored his first goal for them on 1 October, closing the 2–0 home victory over UD Almería.

 Vadillo scored a brace in a 2–0 away defeat of Córdoba CF on 12 February 2017.
 He finished his first season with seven goals from 34 appearances, and achieved promotion to the first division in the second.